All Episodes

 If this doesn't work out, they've got time to run it.

-Uh putting past 70 before the next chance, the legitimate chance to do this again would come up.
+Put him past 70 before the next chance, the legitimate chance to do this again would come up.

-In you now, there's another chapter of this, too.
+Now, there's another chapter of this, too.

-This is from the New York Times, rivals no more, Marco Rubio and Jeb Bush talk and agree to meet.
+Rivals no more, Marco Rubio and Jeb Bush talk and agree to meet.

-Since uh Jeb's withdrawal from the presidential race on Saturday, endorsements from prominent Republicans have been piling up for Rubio.
+Since Jeb's withdrawal from the presidential race on Saturday, endorsements from prominent Republicans have been piling up for Rubio.

-But there's one endorsement that remains elusive, and that's Jeb's.
+But there's one endorsement that remains elusive, and that's Jebs.

-Rubio went public and said, No, no, no, no, Jeb's not endorsed me.
+Jeb might even be thinking, Rubio went public and said, no, no, no, no, Jeb's not endorsed me.

 He knew it was not the time for that.